SilexConsulting/silex_kraftwagen_d7/README.md

 Kraftwagen provides a unique system for defining application environments and building the Drupal application accordingly.

-These steps will prepare the code fro development; although, these steps are common to all builds:
+These steps will prepare the code for development; although these steps are common to all builds:

 1. Clone repo to `src`